lstandish/strongman-md/docs/index.md

 - Strongman is extremely simple and fast to use.
 It aims to put your password into the computer clipboard **with as few clicks as possible.** It doesn't fill any web forms for you, to avoid security risks.
 - The app is mobile-adaptive for use on cell phones and the like.
 Later, with help from the Github community, I may add a native Android app.
 - The truly paranoid who cannot audit the source code can **turn off online mode** (or simply go offline) after the Strongman app is loaded.
 In offline mode, stored password profiles and encrypted passwords are unavailable, but computed passwords will work fine.
+- Import passwords from CSV (configurable)
+- Export passwords to CSV (Keepass 1.x format only)
+- Import passwords from another Strongman account

 ## Why I Created Strongman